-If the start-up procedure fails, the mnesia:start() function returns the cryptic tuple {error, {shutdown, {mnesia\sup,start,[normal,[]]}}}.
-Use command line arguments -boot start\sasl as argument to the erl script in order to get more information about the start failure.
+If the startup procedure fails, the function mnesia:start() returns the cryptic tuple {error,{shutdown, {mnesia\sup,start,[normal,[]]}}}.
+To get more information about the start failure, use command-line arguments -boot start\sasl as argument to the erl script.

-1.3.4 Creating New Tables

-Mnesia provides one function to create new tables.
-This function is: mnesia:create\table(Name, ArgList).
+1.4.4 Create Tables

+The function mnesia:create\table(Name, ArgList) creates tables.
 When executing this function, it returns one of the following responses:

-- {atomic, ok} if the function executes successfully - {aborted, Reason} if the function fails.
+- {atomic, ok} if the function executes successfully - {aborted, Reason} if the function fails

-The function arguments are:
+The function arguments are as follows:

-- Name is the atomic name of the table.
+- Name is the name of the table.
 It is usually the same name as the name of the records that constitute the table.
-(See record\name for more details.) - ArgList is a list of {Key, Value} tuples.
-The following arguments are valid: - {type, Type} where Type must be either of the atoms set, ordered\set or bag.
-The default value is set.
-Note: currently 'ordered\set' is not supported for 'disc\only\copies' tables.
-A table of type set or ordered\set has either zero or one record per key.
-Whereas a table of type bag can have an arbitrary number of records per key.
+For details, see record\name. - ArgList is a list of {Key, Value} tuples.
+The following arguments are valid: - {type, Type}, where Type must be either of the atoms set, ordered\set, or bag.
+Default is set.

+Notice that currently ordered\set is not supported for disc\only\copies tables.

+A table of type set or ordered\set has either zero or one record per key, whereas a table of type bag can have an arbitrary number of records per key.
 The key for each record is always the first attribute of the record.